-I have juvenile delinquency dispositions, or adult convictions that are dismissed, expunged, vacated, pardoned, deferred, annulled, invalidated, withheld or sealed.
+An applicant has juvenile delinquency dispositions, or adult convictions that are dismissed, expunged, vacated, pardoned, deferred, annulled, invalidated, withheld or sealed.
 Are these dispositions subject to the presumption of ineligibility?

 Yes.
 These dispositions will create a rebuttable presumption of ineligibility for PIP.
 Please refer to information on how this presumption may be rebutted below.